Jbleezy/BO1-Reimagined/README.md

 * Gun Game: fix rare bug where multiple gun increment powerups spawn (not sure what causes it, not caused from killing multiple zombies from the same shot)

 ## TESTING:
-* Test if new Moon startup for versus modes works correclty in coop
 * Moon sidequest dialog in coop without Richtofen
 * Ceiling spawn cancels on Moon
 * Check if zombies are bleeding out on any maps while doing normal strats (add print statement to zombie failsafe death)
 * Test if players are able to grief teammates (need 3-4 players)
 * Test if zombies are attracted towards players on Verruckt on other side when power door is closed (need 3-4 players)
-* Check if PaP is showing take weapon hintstring for other players weapons for a short period

 ## MAYBE:
 * Ascension: double tap obtainable by having every other perk on the map? (gained as soon as you get all perks, lost if you lose one)